-135. With regard to the right to freedom of expression, KSA stated Islam is the supreme religious and social authority in the Kingdom.
-Islamic Shari'a forbids hate speech, the vilification of religion, or "religious insult", and it cannot be said that Kingdom's refusal to permit what is contrary to Islam constitutes, from the legal standpoint, a violation of freedom of opinion and expression under the UDHR.
-Article 29(2) UDHR sets limitations on individual rights and freedoms subjecting them to morality, public order or general welfare.
-This provision is in harmony with Article 39 of the Kingdom's Basic Law of Governance which stipulates that "... all vehicles of expression shall abide by the principles of courtesy and the State's legislation ... shall help to enlighten the Nation, bolster its unity and prohibit anything that is conducive to sedition or disunity, detrimental to the security of the State and its public relations or prejudicial to human rights and dignity".
-Freedom of expression is relative and may be subject to restrictions as required by law, and by virtue of its awareness of the interests of its people, the State is in the best position to determine the need for any restrictions on freedom of expression.

-136. The Kingdom rejected the accusation made by one delegation that it was preventing Muslims from performing the pilgrimage in an attempt to conceal the truth about the violations of human rights that are being committed against the Syrian people.
-The Kingdom emphasized that it had provided every facility for Syrian pilgrims to perform their religious rites this year without hindrance.
+- 135. With regard to the right to freedom of expression, Saudi Arabia stated that Islam is the supreme religious and social authority in the Kingdom.
+Islamic sharia forbids hate speech, vilification of religion, or "religious insult", and it cannot be said that Kingdom's refusal to permit what is contrary to Islam constitutes, from the legal standpoint, a violation of freedom of opinion and expression under the Universal Declaration of Human Rights.
+Article 29, paragraph 2, of the Declaration sets limitations on individual rights and freedoms subjecting them to morality, public order or general welfare.
+This provision is in harmony with article 39 of the Kingdom's Basic Law of Governance which stipulates that "... all vehicles of expression shall abide by the principles of courtesy and the State's legislation ... shall help to enlighten the Nation, bolster its unity and prohibit anything that is conducive to sedition or disunity, detrimental to the security of the State and its public relations or prejudicial to human rights and dignity".
+Freedom of expression is relative and may be subject to restrictions as required by law; by virtue of its awareness of the interests of its people, the State is in the best position to determine the need for any restrictions on freedom of expression. - 136.
+The Kingdom of Saudi Arabia rejected fully all false accusations in the statement made by one delegation as it considered them an attempt to conceal the truth about the violations of human rights that have been committed against the Syrian people.
+The head of delegation emphasized that the Kingdom kept and will keep its doors open to all pilgrims from all countries, without politicizing any requests for hajj; by this he rejected these accusations, such as denying the Syrian pilgrims who have already performed their hajj and are either still in the country or have finished their rituals and are on their way back to their country.
+The head of delegation also stressed that the Kingdom fulfills its international obligations. - 137.
+Saudi Arabia concluded by emphasizing the importance given to the UPR process and the Kingdom's commitments in adhering to its international human rights obligations by studying all the comments and recommendations, by responding to them in due time.